Chart Color Schemes

 Residential development activity is lower than average in Jindalee - Mount Ommaney according to AreaSearch's national comparison of local real estate markets

 Jindalee - Mount Ommaney has averaged approximately six new dwelling approvals annually over the past five financial years, totalling 33 homes.
 As of FY26130 approvals have been recorded.
-On average, 3.6 new residents arrive per year for each dwelling constructed between FY21 and FY25, indicating demand exceeds supply, which typically leads to price growth and increased buyer competition.
-The average construction value of new properties is $650,000, suggesting developers target the premium market segment with higher-end properties.
+On average, around 3.6 new residents arrive per year per dwelling constructed between FY21 and FY25, indicating demand significantly exceeds supply.
+New properties are constructed at an average value of $650,000, targeting the premium market segment with higher-end properties.

-This financial year has seen $5.9 million in commercial approvals, reflecting limited focus on commercial development.
+This financial year has seen $5.9 million in commercial approvals, suggesting limited focus on commercial development.
 Compared to Greater Brisbane, Jindalee - Mount Ommaney has similar development levels per person, supporting market stability aligned with regional patterns.
-However, activity is below the national average, suggesting an established area potentially subject to planning limitations.
-All new construction consists of detached houses, preserving the suburban nature and attracting space-seeking buyers.
+However, activity remains below the national average, indicating an established area potentially constrained by planning limitations.
+All new construction consists of detached houses, preserving the area's suburban nature and attracting space-seeking buyers.

-With around 1340 people per approval, Jindalee - Mount Ommaney demonstrates a mature, established area.
-Given stable or declining population forecasts, housing pressure may be lessened, creating favourable conditions for buyers.
+With around 1340 people per approval, Jindalee - Mount Ommaney exhibits a mature, established character.
+Given stable or declining population forecasts, the area may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development